Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Background and Related Work

 \paragraph{Time-Series Conformal Prediction.} Our closed-loop verification of system~\eqref{eq:system_model} extends over a specified time horizon and therefore requires time-series probabilistic noise bounds.
 However, standard scalar CP is not directly applicable to time series because observations at different time steps are temporally dependent rather than independent~\cite{2023CPtime, cleaveland2024conformal}.
 A common workaround is to apply CP independently at each time step and then use a union bound to combine the results, ensuring overall coverage across the entire time horizon~\cite{oliveira2024split}.
 This approach requires setting the per-step confidence level to $1- \alpha/T$ in order to achieve an overall guarantee $\alpha$~\cite{angelopoulos2023conformal}.
 However, as $T$ increases, this conservatism compounds, causing the resulting bounds to become too conservative to be practical for planning or safety-critical applications.

 Therefore, recent time-series CP methods focus on modeling entire trajectories rather than individual time steps, in order to account for temporal dependence and move beyond the exchangeability assumption.
-Given a dataset $D = \{z_{1,0:T}, \dots, z_{N,0:T}\}$ of $N$ trajectories, each defined over a fixed time horizon $T$, the goal is to design a trajectory-wide, possibly time-based, bound $b_k$ such that:

-meaning that the entire test trajectory $Z_{test}$ remains within the time-series bound $b_k$ with high confidence.
-To improve upon the naive union-bound-based solution described above, researchers~\cite{cleaveland2024conformal,angelopoulos2023conformal_pid, hashemi2025pca} have proposed to re-weigh the bounds at each time step to tighten up the bounds.
+Given a dataset $D = \{z_{1,0:T}, \dots, z_{N,0:T}\}$ of $N$ trajectories, each defined over a fixed time horizon $T$, the goal is to design a trajectory-wide, possibly time-based, bound $b_k$ such that ${\mathbb{P}[\forall k = 0..T: Z_{test,k} \le b_k]} \ge 1-\alpha$, meaning that the entire test trajectory $Z_{test}$ remains within the time-series bound $b_k$ with high confidence.
+To improve upon the naive union-bound-based solution described above, researchers~\cite{cleaveland2024conformal,angelopoulos2023conformal_pid} have proposed to re-weigh the bounds at each time step to tighten up the bounds.
 For instance, Cleaveland et al.~\cite{cleaveland2024conformal} introduce a parameterized non-conformity score optimized through linear complementarity programming to construct valid prediction regions over entire trajectories.
 In contrast, our work focuses on the state space partitioning that adaptively allocates the conformal bounds, thereby achieving tighter and less conservative reachability guarantees compared to other approaches.

 \paragraph{Probabilistic Verification.} Our work extends \textit{non-probabilistic} reachability analysis mentioned above by explicitly accounting for uncertainty in perceptual disturbances with \textit{statistical} methods.
 Alternative approaches, such as probabilistic model checking with PRISM~\cite{PRISM}, estimate the probability that a system trajectory reaches an unsafe state within a finite horizon.
 These methods provide rigorous guarantees but require explicit low-dimensional probabilistic models, making them difficult to apply to our high-dimensional, data-driven system in~\eqref{eq:system_model}~\cite{mitra_formal_2025}.
 This challenge has led to parallel ideas of abstracting perceptual disturbance with confidence intervals~\cite{pasareanu_closed-loop_2023,calinescu_controller_2024} and constricting Interval Markov Decision Process (IMDP) models for safety verification~\cite{cleaveland_conservative_2025,peper_towards_2025}.
 Our research elaborates these ideas to reduce conservatism in non-probabilistic reachability, which tightly captures the behavior of low-dimensional neural controllers.